wkumari/draft-wkumari-opsawg-sdi/README.md

    This document layers security onto existing auto-install solutions (one example of which is [Cisco_AutoInstall]) to provide a secure method to initially configure new devices.
-It is optimized for simplicity, both for the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed devices, nor is it intended to solve all use-cases: rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff
+It is optimized for simplicity, for both the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed devices, nor is it intended to solve all use cases: rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff

-Kumari & Doyle          Expires November 12, 2020               [Page 3]
+Kumari & Doyle          Expires November 21, 2020               [Page 3]

 Internet-Draft            Secure Device Install                 May 2020